shrugs/proof-of-steak/whitepaper.md

 # Abstract

 We present Proof of Steak, an algorithm capable of securing a blockchain where block proofs cannot be computed cryptographically.
-Proof of Steak is inspired by and modeled after the TrueBit Protocol[^1] and Validation Game[^2], and uses Delegated Proof of Stake[^3] to validate proofs in the event of a challenge.
+Proof of Steak is inspired by and modeled after the TrueBit Protocol[^1] and Verification Game[^2], and uses Delegated Proof of Stake[^3] to validate proofs in the event of a challenge.

 Further, we present the Steak Network, an implementation of Proof of Steak.
 In the Steak Network, the proofs are pictures of steak (a "Proof of Steak").
 The Steak Network uses Proof of Steak to verify that every proof in the set of finalized proofs (the “Steakchain”) is a picture of a steak (and not, for example, a picture of something that is not steak).